kevinleedrum/mds/vuepress/components/tables.md

 ## Server-side pagination

 This example uses paginated data from [An API of Ice And Fire](https://anapioficeandfire.com/).
 To prevent client-side pagination, the `server-paginate` prop must be passed, and the pagination component's `mxPageChange` event should be leveraged to update the request parameters.
+If the API request needs to include sorting parameters as well, attach a listener to the `mxSortChange` event as well.

 Other props that may be helpful when using server-side pagination include `showProgressBar`, `progressAppearDelay`, `totalRows`, `disablePagination`, and `disableNextPage`.